 This information is recorded on a ReSPECT form, which belongs to the individual and is kept by them.

-At ESHT, the ReSPECT process was introduced to some areas in 2018 and will be used on all wards from 1st April 2019.
+At ESHT, the ReSPECT process has been implemented on all wards.
 GP colleagues and local hospices in East Sussex are working towards introducing the process later this year.

-To prepare for the introduction of ReSPECT, we have produced a video for staff, which explains more about the process.
+To prepare for the introduction of ReSPECT, we produced a video for staff, which explained more about the process.
 The video, which is available below and is 14 minutes long, also includes a patient and carer talking about their experiences of ReSPECT.

 If you are an inpatient or a family member/carer of an inpatient, and would like to know more, please ask the Matron on the ward for more information.